raycast/extensions/extensions/zotero/README.md

 - link to the reference in your zotero app (default)
 - link to the PDF of your reference in zotero app or default PDF Reader
-- copy URL to copy the ORL of the reference
-- copy as reference to copy a text for citing this reference
 - open original link to open URL in default browser
-- open zotero link to open path to reference on online zotero account

 Please note that in case a reference has multiple PDF files associated with it, only the first PDF file returned by the API will be opened.